 In architecture, a gargoyle is a carved or formed grotesque with a spout designed to convey water from a roof and away from the side of a building, thereby preventing rainwater from running down masonry walls and eroding the mortar between.
 Architects often used multiple gargoyles on buildings to divide the flow of rainwater off the roof to minimise the potential damage from a rainstorm.
 A trough is cut in the back of the gargoyle and rainwater typically exits through the open mouth.
-Gargoyles are usually an elongated fantastic animal because the length of the gargoyle determines how far water is thrown from the wall.
+Gargoyles are usually elongated fantastic animals because the length of the gargoyle determines how far water is thrown from the wall.

 The term originates from the French gargouille, which in English is likely to mean “throat” or is otherwise known as the “gullet”.